Pioneer jumps on true wireless bandwagon with E8 sports earphones

 Here are the E8's key specs.
 As soon as I get some hands-on time with them, I'll let you how they sound and perform.

-- 3 pairs of secure ear fins included (the fins lock each earbud into place)
+- Three pairs of secure ear fins included (the fins lock each earbud into place)

 - Ear Direct Mount Structure features angled drivers and nozzles that aim sound straight into the inner ear, avoiding damping issues